KornaFilament/filament-expiration-notice/README.md

 composer require marcelweidum/filament-expiration-notice
 ```

-When you want to customize the expiration modal you can publish the view by running:
+(Optional) When you want to customize the expiration modal you can publish the view by running:

 ```bash
 php artisan vendor:publish --tag="filament-expiration-notice-views"